Why are you standing for Mayor?

 The Mayor sets the direction for Council.
 The people of Clarence deserve better.
 They deserve a council that is making decisions in their best interests, not in the best interests of big developers.

-I’ve held leadership roles in government for the last 16 years and worked with councils around Tasmania on the introduction of new building legislation.
+I’ve held leadership roles in government for nearly 20 years and worked with councils around Tasmania on the introduction of new building legislation.

 I understand meeting procedure.

 I’m passionate about protecting the places that make us special and I support sensitive development that enhances our recreational spaces rather than locks us out.

 Why did you stand as a Green rather than an independent?

 Anyone who says they don’t believe in party politics in local government hasn’t been paying attention.

 In the last four years three “independent” Clarence Aldermen stood for preselection for the Liberal Party.